 This board will give you a big picture of all the projects and help you stay on the top of everything.

 In order to connect the high-level and low-level boards, you can add a Text column to the low-level board, and in each cell you can add a project name.
-Using Search Everything bar in the top of the screen you can see all the related to the project pulses in one view, even if they are in different boards:
+Using Search Everything bar in the top of the screen you can see all the related to the project items in one view, even if they are in different boards:

 You can do the similar thing by using Tags - this way you don't need to use Search Everything, but can just click on the tag.